openlegend/core-rules/README.md

    -   7: Combat
    -   8: Running the Game
    -   9: Special Equipment
--   `Sentinel` (new feat added) - grants an additinal action that can be used only for defend actions once per turn
+-   `Sentinel` (new feat added) - grants an additional action that can be used only for defend actions once per turn
 -   Clarify that `defend` action can only grant bonus movement once per round
 -   `Battlefield Sentinel` renamed to `Battlefield Opportunist`, `Battelfield Defender / Reflxes` feat prerequisite dropped, attribute score prerequisite dropped from 5 to 4
 -   `Battlefield Defender` renamed to `Battlefield Reflexes` now allowed with `Any Extraordinary` attribute, pending GM approval